 • 95m² of living and work space

-• A double bed and chest of drawers
+• Two double beds and a chest of drawers

 • A small sitting area with sofa and chairs